 Many products we use today did not exist or were totally different ten years ago.
 The core competence of industrial engineers is to design, redesign, develop and enhance products for all purposes.

-This means graduates of Industrial Design Engineering master’s programme have knowledge of many disciplines, including technology, production, marketing, consumer behaviour and aesthetics, and know how to integrate these when developing new concepts, products or solutions.
+This means graduates of Industrial Design Engineering master’s program have knowledge of many disciplines, including technology, production, marketing, consumer behavior and aesthetics, and know how to integrate these when developing new concepts, products or solutions.
 Industrial engineers need to be able to take a wide spectrum of factors into account during the production process, including the price of the production process.
-During the master’s program students gain skills and professional attitude that are needed to prepare them for the future.
+During the master’s program, students gain skills and professional attitude that are needed to prepare them for the future.

 - Architectural Building Components Design Engineering